 However, there is a right and wrong way to approach this, and many of the self-help junkies I have encountered tend to choose the latter and justified it by saying they didn’t owe the other person anything.

 I disagree with that.

-- Facing the fact that they may feel hurt, disappointed, sad, anger or any combination of things if I choose to end the relationship.
+- Facing the fact that they may feel hurt, disappointed, sad, angry or any combination of things if I choose to end the relationship.